blandwidth64/360-rol-schematics/README.md

 along the way i did my best to annotate all the traces i could competently identify, and for some of the main ic traces i just guessed.

+i will upload the work in order of whenever i am finished or whenever i think its good enough to go out.

 thanks to drtrinity.